Menu

 Drupal

-Image article Figma to Drupal - Figma para Drupal.
+Featured image article Figma to Drupal.

 For years, taking a layout from Figma to Drupal was a manual, time-consuming process filled with friction.
 Designers delivered flawless screens.
 Developers had to reinterpret every detail to transform them into Drupal components.
 Along the way, nuances were lost, decisions were revisited, and rework became the norm.